-The Board continues to monitor the effects of the Tender Offer and proposed share repurchase programme on the Company's Ordinary Share trading price compared with the Company's NAV.
-The Board, in conjunction with the Manager continuously reviews matters relating to the Company, with a view to ensuring the Company is best placed to meet its investment objectives and generate returns for Shareholders.
-To that end the Board has noted a number of proposed corporate changes.
-The Board has noted that commencing with the first quarter of 2017, the Company intends to move to quarterly dividends to provide more regular distributions to Shareholders.
-The Board has also noted that it proposes the name of the Company is changed from Blue Capital Global Reinsurance Fund Limited to Blue Capital Alternative Income Fund Limited.
-The Board also continues to consider ways to improve market valuation and to monitor fees and overall expenses in relation to the Company.
+The Board, in conjunction with the Investment Manager continuously reviews matters relating to the Company, with a view to ensuring the Company is best placed to meet its investment objectives and generate returns for Shareholders.
+To that end, the Board recognises it must also continue to consider ways to improve market valuation and to monitor fees and overall expenses in relation to the Company.

-The Company remains pleased with the diversified portfolio that the Manager has created, which has attractive risk adjusted return characteristics, consistent with the Company's investment objectives.
-I am pleased with the performance achieved by this portfolio, and I would like to thank our Shareholders for their support.
-If you have any questions regarding your Company, please do not hesitate to contact the Company or the Manager.
+I would like to thank our Shareholders for their continued support.
+If you have any questions regarding your Company, please do not hesitate to contact the Company or the Investment Manager.

-John R. Weale
+John R. Weale Chairman